vnbaaij/ImageProcessor.Web.Episerver/README.md

 The picture helper is described in more detail [here](https://hacksbyme.net/2018/10/19/a-dead-easy-way-to-optimize-the-images-on-your-episerver-site/).

 ### Custom rendering of a picture element
-If you can't use the Picture html helper, for instance when rendering the markup client side in a React app, you can still use PictureUtils to get the data needed to render a picture element.
+If you for some reason wnat to render the markup yourself, you can use PictureUtils to get the data needed to render a picture element.
 ````
 PictureUtils.GetPictureData(myImageRef, ImageTypes.Teaser)
 ````